The Sunrise Placer

-The Sunset is a documented Gold producer in the historic Argenta mining district of Southern Montana.
+The Sunrise Placer is a documented Gold producer in the historic Argenta mining district of Western Montana.

-Featuring over 650' of running creek with exquisite gravel deposits, a secluded location and excellent access.
+Featuring over 650' of running creek with gold-bearing gravel deposits, a secluded location, and excellent access.

-Located on the historic Rattlesnake Creek, within 5 miles of Beaverhead Counties largest Gold nugget ever recovered; a lump weighing in at 40 ounces ($72,000+).
+Located on the historic Rattlesnake Creek waterway, within 5 miles of Beaverhead Counties' largest Gold nugget ever recovered; a lump weighing in at 40 ounces ($72,000+).

 Available parking for multiple vehicles and campers near the fire ring.

-The men who staked the first lode claims in the district on June 25, 1864 also made the first placer claims on Rattlesnake Creek.
+The men who staked the first lode claims in the district on June 25, 1864, also made the first placer discoveries on Rattlesnake Creek.
 However, there is little evidence to show that these men ever developed the placers.
-They appear to have been claimed as strategies to control the limited water and just in case there were values in the gravel.
+They appear to have been claimed as strategies to control the limited water and alluvial resources for the opportunity to mine at a later time.

 About the same time as the placers were opening up below Argenta on Rattlesnake Creek, new placers were discovered six miles upstream in French Creek.
 In 1890 placers were also discovered by Charles Watson on Watson Gulch, a tributary of French Creek.